DanielBoettner/fvtt-loot-populator-npc-5e/README.md

 ### Features

 Allows you to have automated random loot on NPCs when dropping them on the scene.
+If installed, it will make use of better rolltables.

 ### Compatibility:
 - Tested with FVTT v0.7.9 and the DND5E system only.